grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 Assert.True(areUsersEqual);
 ```

-Ok, so we have made the translation, now let us summarize this and see
+Ok, so we have made the translation, now let's summarize this and see
 what is missing to make this code compile:

 ```csharp